Chart Color Schemes

 AreaSearch analysis of employment trends sees Mullaloo performing better than 90% of local markets assessed across Australia

-Mullaloo has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 1.3% as of the past year.
+Mullaloo has an educated workforce with significant representation in essential services.
+Its unemployment rate is 1.4%, lower than the Greater Perth average of 4.0%.

 Frequently Asked Questions - Employment